jomarzabala1/MyDataAnalystPortfolio/README.md

 Current working as a full-time Analyst in Accenture Inc Philippines.
 I enrolled in Mapura Malayan Digital College for A.Y 2024-2025 term 1.
 I take B.S IT major in Data Analytics.

+Project 1.
+On this Analysis, we analyze the data and choose which state is great for business expansion.
+Please watch the video for more information.

 https://github.com/user-attachments/assets/57946f2c-38ac-465e-b40b-bd07912f4e34